 Sexual Urges: How to Control Sexual Desire

 Sexual desire is also a consequence of our thoughts and actions.
 How to Control Your Urge to Have Sex?
-Read the 05 best tips with which you can manage sexual urges and reduce excessive behaviors while maintaining healthy sexual activities.
+Read the 05 best tips with which you can manage sexual urges and reduce excessive behaviours while maintaining healthy sexual activities.

 Sex drive, otherwise known as libido, refers to a person’s desire for sexual activity and arises from the basic biological need to reproduce.
 It is a normal feeling that anyone can experience, whether a person wants to reproduce or not.

 Levels of libido exist on a spectrum, from no desire for sex at all to wanting to engage in sexual activity very often.

 Compulsive Sexual Urges and Behaviour – How to Manage It?